Search

 1. Display Brite as an option on your site

-3. Render the Brite Client on the front-end
+3. Optional: If you use the token render the Brite client on the front-end

 <script>new Brite([token])</script>

 The request includes several data points, not all of which are required.
-However, we highly recommend adding them as outlined in the sample request here.
-Providing the data can improve the overall UX for the customer and also allow you to follow the session flow on your side.
+However, we recommend adding them as outlined in the sample request here.
+Providing the data can improve the overall UX for the customer and also allow you to follow the report generation flow on your side.

 Content-Type: application/json